De novo mutation: Single-nucleotide polymorphism

-Lastly a nonsense mutation causes a premature stop codon in, which leads to a discontinuation of protein synthesis for that transcript.
+A nonsense mutation causes a premature stop codon in the nucleotide sequence, which leads to a discontinuation of protein synthesis for that transcript.
 De novo nonsense mutations often result in genetic disorders or severe developmental conditions.
-A common example of de novo nonsense mutation is one that occurs in a CFTR gene, potentially leading to cystic fibrosis.
+A common example of de novo nonsense mutation occurs in the CFTR gene, potentially leading to cystic fibrosis.
 Essentially what happens is it causes a stop to the production of CFTR protein, thus leading to a build up of mucus in the organs.
 The most common nonsense mutation in CFTR is delta F508 but there can be others as well.
-This typically occurs within the parents' reproductive cells or early in embryonic development, thus can be passed to offspring.
+This typically occurs within the germline, or early in embryonic development.